Chat to us about Clearing

 Research Interests

-Richard's recent research has brought psychological research methods to bear on developing an understanding of the impact of interactive music systems on the video game player experience.
-His PhD examined how dissonances between the ludic and narrative functions of music in games might be resolved through a more integrated design approach – where game events may consider musical timings as an input to decision making processes.
+Richard's PhD brought psychological research methods to bear on developing an understanding of the impact of interactive music systems on the video game player experience.
+It examined how dissonances between the ludic and narrative functions of music in games might be resolved through a more integrated design approach – where game events may consider musical timings as an input to decision making processes.
 These ideas are summarised in his contribution to the Oxford Handbook of Interactive Audio, Designing a game for music: Integrated design approaches for ludic music and interactivity.

 Dr Richard Stevens, Course Director